aaag97/ada-2019-project-databusters/README.md

 #### Is there a relationship between the inspection outcome of a facility and its location?
 >Does the area of a given facility influence its inspection results?
 For example, typically, big cities are comprised of "bad" neighborhoods.
 If a restaurant is in such a neighborhood, is it more likely to fail its inspection?
 Another way to evaluate this is to compare the latest inspection outcomes on a map of Chicago with a map specifying the food safety levels in the city.

-#### What customers say about a restaurant is also the same for an inspection?
+#### What customers say about a restaurant is also the same for an inspection result?
 >By using Yelp dataset, we will investigate if there exists a correlation between the reviews (in terms of sentiment analysis) and inspection results.